 The CSPF is a key event during the World Bank Group-International Monetary Fund Spring and Annual Meetings.
-This weeklong forum provides an open space for Civil Society Organizations (CSOs)* to dialogue and exchange views with World Bank Group and IMF staff, their peers, government delegations, and other stakeholders on a wide range of shared development issues.
-The CSPF will take place April 11-14, 2023, in Washington, DC with hybrid components.
+This forum provides an open space for Civil Society Organizations (CSOs)* to dialogue and exchange views with World Bank Group and IMF staff, their peers, government delegations, and other stakeholders on a wide range of shared development issues.
+The CSPF took place October 10-13, 2023, in Marrakech, Morocco with hybrid components.

-The call for proposals for the Spring Meetings 2023 Civil Society Policy Forum (CSPF) has closed!
+The call for proposals for the Annual Meetings 2023 Civil Society Policy Forum (CSPF) closed on July 31, 2023.

 Subscribe to the World Bank Civil Society Newsletter for updates on the CSPF.